How to Make Christmas Pay for Itself

 Write a list of things from cheaper items through to more expensive which would save you time or money and benefit you long-term.

-Some examples might be apps (or an iTunes gift card), specific books e.g. ones I have listed here, slow cooker, food processor, spiraliser, a gift certificate for the salon you use, appliances etc.
+Some examples might be apps (or an iTunes gift card), specific books e.g. ones we have listed here, slow cooker, food processor, spiraliser, a gift certificate for the salon you use, appliances etc.

 Know what you want so you can ask for it.

 – See Christmas lights.
-We walk around areas known for amazing Christmas displays.
+Walk around areas known for amazing Christmas displays.

-– Decorate our home.
+– Decorate your home.
 The Christmas tree goes up, along with any other decorations.

 Pick some Christmas traditions and start doing them every year as something to look forward to and bring your family closer.